JemRF/RF-Documentation/pages/monitoring/monitorintro.md

 ---

 ## Introduction to JemRF Monitoring System
-JemRF Monitoring provides a professional monitoring site scaled to support organizations or businesses of all sizes.
+**JemRF Monitoring (Monitoring)** provides a professional monitoring site scaled to support organizations or businesses of all sizes.
+It is comprised of three components: The Sensor that takes the measurment, The Gateway that reports the measurment to the monitoring system, and The Cloud Monitoring and reporting part.
+The Sensor is designed to measure and monitor the temperature of a desired location (i.e. door, refrigerator, freezer, or water pipes).
+The Sensor reports the measurements a Gateway.
+The Gateway logs the information, appends a date, and location code, then sends the information to the Monitoring Cloud.
+The cloud is the user interface where the information is monitored.
+The user can set alerts for out of tolerance samples, or simply plot the last days of measurements.

+This document is on the JemRF Monitoring Cloud it will help with getting started, entering your business information, managing who can access your information and much more.

-It provide free accounts with every purchase to get started.
+The web Monitoring provide free accounts with every purchase to get started.
 With services available and adaptable for operating from multiple locations.

-If you have not created an account, for the instructions [here](jemrfregister.html).
+If you have not created an account, for the instructions [Click here to Create an Account](jemrfregister.html).

-After you have created an account and logged in, Monitoring starts with the user Dashboard that is phone friendly.
+After you have created an account and logged in, Monitoring starts by resenting the user with their Dashboard.
+The Monitoring site works on desktops, tablets and most phones.
 It shows a graphic scale for each of your temperature sensors.
 It also provide graphic icons to show doors, windows and switches in open and closed states.

 {% include image.html file="monitor-dashboard.png" alt="PEP Login Page"%}